Dyrutter/anime_recommendations/README.md

 + Hydra configuration file containing settings MLflow runs
 + Contains modifiable customization options for each MLflow component, nearly 200 in total

-### OTHER FILES
+## OTHER FILES
-+ A conda.yaml dependencies file exists in each component for use by MLFlow
++ conda.yaml dependencies files exist in each component and in the main directory
-+ An MLproject configuration file exists in each component for use by MLFLow
++ MLproject configuration files exist in each component and in the main directory